12 former Man Utd players to speak out against the Glazers: Neville, Rio…

 “The only problem I would say to Ed is trusting people he should never trust.”

-Neville was completely in his element after news of the Super League started to break, delivering passionate calls for fans to unite on Sky Sports three days in a row.
+Neville was completely in his element after news of the Super League started to break last year, delivering passionate calls for fans to unite on Sky Sports three days in a row.

 “We obviously don’t know why the timing is now, the leeches could’ve thrown him under a bus, there’s no doubt about that,” Neville told Sky Sports after it was announced Ed Woodward will resign from his role as executive vice-chairman at the end of 2021.